HOME Blog A Surprise Around Every Corner

 An amber sunset to go with an amber gin and tonic

 It was 25 years ago that I last visited this beautiful corner of South Africa when &Beyond was tasked with managing the newly built Tswalu Game Lodge.
 I remember red sand, rolling dunes, golden grass and six desert black rhinos.
-Imagine my great joy when I was invited to come and stay at Tswalu Kalahari and rediscover this extraordinary semi-arid sandy savanna that straddles three countries: South Africa, Namibia and Botswana.
+Imagine my great joy when I was invited to come and stay at Tswalu Kalahari and rediscover this extraordinary semi-arid sandy savannah that straddles three countries: South Africa, Namibia and Botswana.

 A road trip isn't complete without an old church or, in this case, synagogue